andrewjkerr/cis4301-exam3-review/cis4301-exam3-notes.md

 ### Prepared Statements

-(Thanks to [Chelsea](https://twitter.com/swordsncarrots) for providing most of the following information on prepared statements!)
-(Some more on prepared statements added by [Meghan](https://github.com/meghanking/) to expand on the subject (and fix an error below))
+(Thanks to [Chelsea](https://twitter.com/swordsncarrots) for providing most of the following information on prepared statements!
+Some more on prepared statements added by [Meghan](https://github.com/meghanking/) to expand on the subject and fixing an error below)

 In Java, a prepared statement is created by `PreparedStatement ps = connection.prepareStatement("SELECT * FROM table WHERE something=?");` where the ? is a parameter.
 The parameter is then set by `ps.setString(1, "the parameter input");`